I Can't Pay My Child's Living Costs

 Working part-time is part of the university culture

-You don't really have to financially support your child during his / her studies.
-Taking responsibility for his own expenses will help your child develop new skills and become more independent.
+You don't have to support your child during his / her studies financially.
+Taking responsibility for his expenses will help your child develop new skills and become more independent.
 Moreover, it will increase his / her chances of finding a job soon after graduation.

 If you're worried that your child will not have enough time for his / her studies, it helps to know that students in the UK spend an average of 2 hours and a half per day in classes.
 This gives them plenty of time for a part-time job.